 Dr. Swaminathan has published dozens of articles in leading academic journals and is author of " Indian Economic Superpower: Fiction or Future?"

-He has consulted with a number of firms over the last two decades, including AGCO, Agilent, CEMEX, Cisco, IBM, Kaiser, McKinsey, Nokia, Public Health Institute, Railinc, Samsung, Sara Lee, Schaeffler Group, TVS Motors, UNICEF and the U.S. Navy.
+He has consulted with a number of firms, including AGCO, Agilent, CEMEX, Cisco, IBM, Kaiser, McKinsey, Nokia, Public Health Institute, Railinc, Samsung, Sara Lee, Schaeffler Group, TVS Motors, UNICEF and the U.S. Navy.
 His work with UNICEF led to major changes in the global supply chain planning and execution for Plumpy’Nut (RUTF) into Africa.
 His work to configure-to-order assembly using vanilla boxes impacted the electronics industry in the 1990s.

 Industry Expertise (5)